youzan/vant/packages/vant-cli/docs/config.md

 Equivalent to vite `build.outDir`.

-Genrally, documentation site will be deployed to subpath of domain.
-For examle: `https://my.github.io/demo-ui/`, `publicPath` should be `/demo-ui/`.
+Generally, documentation site will be deployed to subpath of domain.
+For example: `https://my.github.io/demo-ui/`, `publicPath` should be `/demo-ui/`.

 ```js
 module.exports = {